totalAldo/zxfer/README.md

   destination datasets that did not need to be checked
 + compress the output of the source snapshot list when using `ssh` via `zstd -9`.
   When there are many snapshots, the output of the `zfs list` command can be several megabytes and it is highly compressible.
+While `ssh` offers compression options including the use of `zstd`, compressesion is now explicity set by piping the `zfs list` output through `zstd -9`

 ## Code Refactoring
 The code has been refactored for better readability and maintainability, which includes: